Getting Started on the UL HPC platform

 (node)$> mkdir /dev/shm/PS1 (node)$> cd /dev/shm/PS1 (node)$> tar xf /tmp/linux-4.19.163.tar.xz (node)$> cd linux-4.19.163 (node)$> make mrproper (node)$> make alldefconfig (node)$> make 2>&1 | tee /dev/shm/PS1/kernel_compile.log

-- You can now detach from the screen and take a coffee
+- You can now detach from the tmux session and have a coffee

 The last compilation command make use of